cowtipping/cowtipping/README.md

 ## Currently learning...

-Docker, Firebase, AWS and Microsoft Azure products, C#, Unity
+Docker, AWS, C#, Unity, Python

 ## Other activities of interest

 Meet-ups: Attendee of various tech meetups.
 Writing: Previous experience freelance writing music reviews, interviews and features for the NME, The Scotsman and others, as well as writing my own fanzines.
 Volunteer sub-editor for drownedinsound.com.
-Record Label: Partner and founder of Tigertrap Records, organising the release of vinyl and digital downloads.
+Record Label: Co-founder of Tigertrap Records, organising the release of vinyl and digital downloads.
 QA: Contractor for game testing company DAQA.

 - 🌍  I'm based in London, UK